ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 As you can see we need to run **apt-get update** and some other commands in our container to get it fully functioning.
 This means that our container will be actually executed during the build phase.
 This is the reason why we need to register the ARM7 emulator in our pipeline.
-Otherwise azure devops would have no way of running our docker image since it can not interpret the ARM7 processor instruction set natively.
+Otherwise, azure devops would have no way of running our docker image since it cannot interpret the ARM7 processor instruction set natively.

 In our **docker-compose.yml** file we describe how the container should behave when it's running:
 ```